 Although Yamaha doesn’t market its CSF series explicitly as ‘travel guitars’, they have created a class-leading example with this short-scale folk electro-acoustic.
 Solid woods and a 105mm body depth combine to set it apart from much of the competition.

 We found a rich tonal character and impressive projection with a 16-inch radius neck that feels roomy and works well for both fingerstyle and chord work.
 The Yamaha passive piezo pickup here offers no onboard preamp but impresses with a pleasing reflection of the CSF3M’s strengths.

 Rounding out the package here is Yamaha’s hard bag to provide a reassuringly protective case for a guitar that should provide you years of inspiration, at home or on the go.

-A firm favorite of Ed Sheeran - although he has made a move to Lowden recently - the Martin LX1E is Martins pint-sized offering, delivering the outstanding built quality you’d expect from the acoustic giant and a quality amplified sound.
+A firm favorite of Ed Sheeran - although he has made a move to Lowden recently - the Martin LX1E is Martins pint-sized offering (and one of our top picks for the best 3/4 acoustic guitars), delivering the outstanding built quality you’d expect from the acoustic giant and a quality amplified sound.

 This guitar is made with a solid Sitka spruce top and high-pressure laminate back and sides, as well as a composite neck.
 It may not have the elegant looks of the D-28 or HD-35, but it is incredibly strong and damn near indestructible.
 This mighty little guitar will undoubtedly handle any of the harsh conditions bestowed upon it.